joshba1875/my-best-cats/README.md

 - Align Types to ensure consistent intefaces and typing
 - Implement unit tests (Playwright for UI, Jest for Node)
 - Implement SSG in order to pull cat images during build and ISR to refresh without full page reload
-- Lift state management up to utilise context api (avoids having to pass setter down to child components to trigger refresh)
 - Refactor votes calculation to use array.reduce((x,y) => {})
 - Implement login and profile management functionality
 - Add linting for code formatting standards